Thejasgowdahj/labexam3/README.md

 # labexam3
-# git clone url (which is created from new repository)
+# git clone url (which is created from new repository in git hub)